 Vermouth is type of fortified wine with added hints of various herbs and spices.
 It’s a common ingredient in many cocktails, the most well-known being the martini.

-Sweet vermouths, often labelled “Rosso” or “Italian vermouth”, are reddish in color and sweeter tasting than dry vermouths.
-The best-known sweet vermouth drink is the manhattan.
+This is the vermouth I use most frequently.
+Also called “Rosso”, “Rouge”, or “Italian vermouth”, sweet vermouth is reddish in color and sweeter tasting than dry vermouths. he best-known sweet vermouth drink is the manhattan.

-Another less common type of vermouth are “blanc” or “bianco”.
+A less common type of vermouth is “blanc” or “bianco”.
 Blanc vermouth is clear in color, but sweeter in flavor than a dry vermouth.
 These are delicious and I find the flavor in some ways reminiscent of Sherry.